 Uses of Heavy Water

-- As a tracer to study the mechanism of respiration, photosynthesis.
+- It is used as a tracer to study the mechanism of respiration and photosynthesis.

 - D2O is used in NMR (nuclear magnetic resonance) spectroscopy, which is used to observe the magnetic fields around the nuclei of atoms.

 - Isotopologues of many organic compounds are prepared with the help of deuterium oxide.

 - Heavy water is often used instead of normal water in IR (infrared) spectroscopy.

 - It is used as a moderator in the nuclear reactor to slow down the neutrons.
 Since it can slow down the fast-moving neutrons, they can react with the 235U isotope instead of the 238U isotope.